-Many other free online materials are incorporated, such as review websites, primary source documents, other videos, and so forth.
+- Many other free online materials are incorporated, such as videos, review websites, primary source documents, and so forth.

-Note that while students are exposed to a Christian worldview through the powerpoints and discussions, the course is not about indoctrination from a single perspective.
-The main textbook, while not Christian, is one of the most balanced college-level texts available.
+Note that while students are exposed to a Christian worldview, the course is not about indoctrination from a single perspective.
 By critically evaluating a range of perspectives, we strive to arrive at truth.
 Students will better understand and be able to defend their beliefs when they have considered and debated opposing views.
 Those who are not Christians themselves will find their beliefs respected and have the opportunity to present their point of view.
 My approach is to neither downplay the greatness and uniqueness of America's heritage nor whitewash its faults.
 I want to celebrate the incredible freedom and prosperity the U.S. has enjoyed and how it has often been a force for good around the world, while acknowledging and understanding its many shortcomings.
 We've enjoyed an outstanding exchange of ideas among students from a variety of political beliefs and religions backgrounds in years past.

 This course is ideal for those who have a passion for history and enjoy an academic challenge.
 There will be large readings required along with primary source documents, regular AP-style practice essays, and other assignments, so strong reading and writing skills are essential.
-I will ask for PSAT/SAT/ACT scores or other measures of academic preparation (such as a letter of recommendation) and a writing sample in the application process.
+I will ask for PSAT/SAT/ACT scores or other measures of academic preparation in the application process.
 Perhaps most importantly, students should have self-motivation and a love of learning.
 Plan to spend around 9-12 hours per week engaged in this course.

 Interaction: An important component of the class is the exchange of perspectives and ideas.
 This is not a class for simply memorizing facts and dates, but for analyzing, synthesizing, and interpreting.
 What do you think about the transcendentalist literary authors?
 Did the South have the right to secede?
 What about Theodore Roosevelt’s Big Stick foreign policy?

 We like to have fun in APUSH!
-The course will have a highly interactive password-protected website (interactive rating of 3) where students get to know each other, respond to each other’s work, ask questions, etc. One type of assignment is a group project where students collaborate on researching and answering a question.
+The course will have a highly interactive password-protected website (interactive rating of 3) where students get to know each other, respond to each other’s work, ask questions, etc. One popular assignment type is a group project where students collaborate on researching and answering a question.

 I will post frequent updates on the website as a reminder of assignments.
 Parents are encouraged to check the website regularly for details about course work and student interaction.
 I will also send out a midyear progress report and a final progress report to parents (very useful to show evaluators or to include in a portfolio!).

 Note that there is *not* a specific time when the class meets in a live setting.
 Students are expected to check the website daily and participate regularly, but not at any particular time of day.
-Other than certain optional activities, everything is available around the clock to accommodate different schedules even students living around the world.
+Other than certain optional activities, everything is available around the clock to accommodate different schedules and even students living around the world.
 We will, however, organize an (optional) weekly live chat session for review and interaction, typically led by my TAs who were outstanding students in previous years.
 Typically I will be available for online "office hours" most weekday mornings for getting questions answered quickly or reviewing material.

 Audit option: Audit students have access to all class materials, including automated multiple-choice quizzes.
 However, they do not participate in assigned discussion topics or group projects and do not receive grades or feedback on any written work.
 Although the regular course is certainly preferable for AP exam preparation and a fun experience, audit could be a good option for those who can handle a more self-directed course.
 Just indicate on the application form that the application is for audit status.

-Registration: The application is available for download below.
+Registration: Click here.
 Please email me with any questions.
 Class size is limited and there will be a summer reading assignment, so sign up early!

-Instructor Qualifications: This will be my 14th year teaching AP U.S. History online for the Pennsylvania Homeschoolers.
+Instructor Qualifications: This will be my 18th (wow!) year teaching AP U.S. History online for the Pennsylvania Homeschoolers.
 I love U.S. history and the related fields of politics, economics, and culture.
-I have also been a classroom teacher and currently serve as administrator for Puebla Christian School in Puebla, Mexico.
-My students have done extremely well the AP U.S. History exam in the last 13 years, performing well above national averages.
+I have also been a classroom teacher, AP Coordinator, and Administrator for Puebla Christian School in Puebla, Mexico.
 I am a veteran of the AP Homeschoolers program, having taken various AP online courses while in high school as a PHAA student.
 I went on to attend Patrick Henry College for my bachelor's degree and Regent University for my master's.
-Another Patrick Henry graduate, Emily Morcos, serves as assistant instructor for this class.
-We both have a voracious appetite for U.S. history and look forward to another year of teaching this course as a means of sharing that excitement with homeschooled high school students.
+I have a voracious appetite for U.S. history and look forward to another year of teaching this course as a means of sharing that excitement with homeschooled high school students.
 My wife Florina and I have two beautiful daughters, Azrielle (7) and Avianna (4).